jonabc/channels/README.md

 close(inc)
 ```

-WithDone returns two channels: a channel containing piped input from the input channel as well and a channel which will be closed when the input channel has been closed and all values written to the piped output channel.
+WithDone returns two channels: a channel containing piped values from the input channel and a channel which will be closed when the input channel has been closed and all values written to the piped output channel.

 WithDone is meant to be used in situations where a component needs awareness of the lifetime of a channel but interacting with the channel directly is not desirable.
 In the example above, the `done` channel is used in a goroutine to report the current length of the channel at a regular interval.